nigelgalbraith/ITGuideTool/public/README.md

 }
 ```

 Guide JSON stores only the image filename.
 It must not include folder paths.
-JavaScript builds the device-specific paths automatically.
+JavaScript automatically resolves the correct responsive image path.

 ## Image Folder Structure